psy-guy/RitaBot/README.md

 Sometimes you need to edit the Database manually, This is not something you should be playing around with unless you really know what you are doing.

 #### 1. Checklist
-1. Know that you are doing, if you don't then **don't** touch the DB.
+1. Know what you are doing.
+If you don't then **don't** touch the DB.
 Simple.
 2. Download and Install Postgres Admin 4, Located [Here](https://www.pgadmin.org/download/) or [Here](https://www.postgresql.org/ftp/pgadmin/pgadmin4/). *This guide will be for Windows, but it shouldn't be much different for any other OS.*
 3. Locate your credentials for you Heroku Database, Log in to **Heroku** > Select your **App** > Click **Resources** > Click **Heroku Postgres** > Click **Settings** > Click **View Credentials** (*Note: Heroku rotates credentials periodically and updates applications where this database is attached.*)